-On December 19th 1917 Lenin wrote to Felix Dzerzhinsky ordering him to take command of the struggle against counter-revolution – and decreeing the formation of the CHEKA:
+On December 19th 1917 Lenin wrote to Felix Dzerzhinsky and ordered him to take command of the struggle against counter-revolution.
+The Soviet executive also decreed the formation of the CHEKA:

 “In connection with your report today dealing with the struggle against sabotage and counter-revolution, is it now possible to issue the following decree:

 The bourgeoisie, landholders, and all wealthy classes are making desperate efforts to undermine the revolution which is aiming to safeguard the interests of the toiling and exploited masses.
 The bourgeoisie is having recourse to the vilest crimes, bribing society’s lowest elements and supplying liquor to these outcasts with the purpose of bringing on pogroms.

 The partisans of the bourgeoisie, especially the higher officials, bank clerks, etc., are sabotaging and organising strikes in order to block the government’s efforts to reconstruct the state on a socialist basis.
 Sabotage has spread even to the food supply organisations and millions of people are threatened with famine.
 Special measures must be taken to fight counterrevolution and sabotage.

 Taking these factors into consideration the Soviet of People’s Commissars decrees the establishment of the Extraordinary Commission to Fight Counter-Revolution.
 The Commission is to be named the All-Russian Extraordinary Commission and is to be attached to the Soviet of People’s Commissars.
 [This commission] is to make war on counter-revolution and sabotage…